-Maintaining batter life can somewhat be a moving target.
+Maintaining battery life can be a moving target.
 Lithium Ion batteries are used in most electronics since 2013.
-Unfortunately, little has changed with its technology.
+Unfortunately, little has changed in battery technology for computer electronics.

-Storing these batteries does not preserve their life expectancy.
-Slowly over time the battery loses its life expectancy.
+Over time, between one and three years, laptop batteries lose much of their life expectancy.
 Below is a chart on the average loss based on the temperature that the battery is stored in:

 |Storage Temperature||Charged to 40% – capacity loss after a year||Charged to 100% – capacity loss after a year|